 The 140 numbered FIPS publications are a series of security standards that specify requirements for cryptography modules.
 FIPS 140-1 was issued in 1994 but has been supplanted by FIPS 140-2, which is the current standard and was issued in 2001.
 FIPS 140-3 is a new version of the standard that has been under development since 2005.
-A draft was issued in December 2009, but will likely take a year or more before it supersedes FIPS 140-2.
+A draft was issued in December 2009, but is likely to take a year or more before superseding FIPS 140-2.

 Is there a list of products that are FIPS 140-2 Validated?

 NIST maintains a list of all commercially available products that have been FIPS 140-2 Validated.
 Go to http://csrc.nist.gov/groups/STM/cmvp/documents/140-1/1401vend.htm .

 Why is FIPS 140-2 important to Seagate sales partners?

 Seagate sales partners can use the FIPS 140-2 validation as an effective marketing tool to demonstrate the quality and critical security features that other products do not have.
 It is an important differentiator for today’s security-minded buyers.